 Niger Seed Oil

-Sleep Aid: Magnesium, potassium and zinc are some of the key minerals that are found in niger seed oil, and they can also affect the hormonal levels in the body.
+Magnesium, potassium, and zinc are some of the key minerals that can be found in niger seed oil, and they can also affect the hormonal levels in the body.
 These minerals can help to stabilize Circadian rhythms and induce the release of certain neurotransmitters that the body needs for proper rest, particularly magnesium.
 If you are suffering from insomnia or chronic restlessness while sleeping, try to add some niger seed oil and benefit from its many minerals.

-Protect the Skin: If you are looking for a good solution for scars, burns, rashes or skin irritation, niger seed oil is an excellent option.
+If you are looking for a good solution for scars, burns, rashes, or skin irritation, niger seed oil is an excellent option.
 The antioxidants found in this oil can help to stimulate the healing process and soothe inflammation.
 They can also prevent infections in the skin by boosting the immune reactivity at the site of wounds or lacerations.
 Antioxidants also neutralize free radicals, which can reduce the appearance of wrinkles and age spots.

-Speed Healing: The mineral and vitamin composition of niger seed oil makes it ideal for stimulating healing and regrowth of cells and tissues.
+The mineral and vitamin composition of niger seed oil may make it ideal for stimulating the healing and regrowth of cells and tissues.
 Protein, fiber, riboflavin, vitamin C and other carbohydrates compacted in this oil are essential for the healing process, so adding this to your diet can do far more than help with your cholesterol issues.
 When recovering from an injury or surgery, consider switching to this oil for your culinary needs.

-Gastrointestinal Issues: This type of alternative seed oil is quite similar to rapeseed and sunflower oils, both of which can soothe gastrointestinal problems, including constipation, bloating, cramping, hemorrhoids and general stomach upset.
-The oil can help to coat the stomach and reduce inflammation, and also protect against any bad bacteria in the gut that may be compromising your immune system or preventing proper nutrient uptake.
+This type of alternative seed oil is quite similar to rapeseed and sunflower oils, both of which can soothe gastrointestinal problems, including constipation, bloating, cramping, hemorrhoids, and general stomach upset.
+The oil can help to coat the stomach and reduce inflammation, and may also protect against any bad bacteria in the gut that may be compromising your immune system or preventing proper nutrient uptake.

-Weight Gain: The fatty acids and proteins found within this oil are ideal if you are trying to gain weight in a healthy way.
-Following an injury or illness, boosting weight gain is often desired, and the balance of omega-3s and other nutrients can promote healthy weight gain for those patients or consumer.
-If you are not trying to gain weight, simply use this oil in moderation, but you don’t need to worry about this oil pumping in excessive calories or “bad” cholesterol into your system.
+The fatty acids and proteins found within this oil are ideal if you are trying to gain weight in a healthy way.
+Following an injury or illness, boosting weight gain is often desired, and the balance of omega-3s and other nutrients can promote healthy weight gain for those patients or consumers.
+If you are not trying to gain weight, you may simply use this oil in moderation, but you don’t need to worry about this oil pumping in excessive calories or “bad” cholesterol into your system.

-Immune System Booster: This oil has been shown to have certain anti-parasitic and antioxidant qualities that can help when topically applied or consumed.
+This oil has been shown to have possibly anti-parasitic and antioxidant qualities that can help when topically applied or consumed.
 If you want to prevent various infections and strengthen the overall immune system, then use niger seed oil on your skin for external infections, and consume it in your food for internal protection.